ISCHEMIC STROKE / ETIOLOGY

 Acute stroke therapy

-- the contraindications to IV thrombolysis are the same as those for other types of acute strokes
+- contraindications to IV thrombolysis are the same as for other stroke subtypes

-- for those patients not eligible for thrombolytic therapy, aspirin or dual antiplatelet therapy is recommended
+- for patients ineligible for thrombolytic therapy, aspirin or dual antiplatelet therapy is recommended

-- routine symptomatic treatment of the acute stroke + early rehabilitation with speech and physical therapy
+- routine symptomatic treatment of acute stroke + early rehabilitation with speech and physiotherapy

 Prevention of cerebrovascular disease

-- antiplatelet therapy – according to CHANCE and POINT trials, dual antiplatelet therapy (DAPT – ASA+CLP) for 3 weeks followed by single antiplatelet provides the best results
+- antiplatelet therapy – according to the CHANCE and POINT trials, dual antiplatelet therapy (DAPT – ASA+CLP) for 3 weeks followed by single antiplatelet therapy provides the best results

-- aggressive treatment of other vascular risk factors (typically hypertension, diabetes, hyperlipidemia, etc.)
+- aggressive treatment of other vascular risk factors (most commonly hypertension, diabetes, dyslipidemia, etc.)

-- aggressive hypertension treatment (target BP of 120/85 mmHg in the absence of significant extra-or intracranial stenosis)
+- aggressive treatment of hypertension (target BP of <130/80 mmHg in the absence of significant extra-or intracranial stenosis and if tolerated)